 Those feeling more adventurous can enjoy specific tours for snorkeling and scuba diving giving an up-close and personal experience.
 Tours for boaters and snorkelers take around three hours, while scuba tours take much longer.
 Your reward will be in all you see, including mountainous star coral, yellow snapper fish, manatees, angelfish, and more.

 Cruises also pass through Caesar Creek which was named for a legendary pirate, Black Caesar.
 More than 50 shipwrecks have been recorded within the park boundaries and many can be viewed as federal law protects them from souvenir collectors.

 Mangrove Shore is an option for those with little time or who have no access to a boat.
 Take a stroll around Convoy Point and perhaps take in a picnic.
 The surrounding trees attract many birds, including the rare peregrine falcon and bald eagle.
 Barnacles, fish, and other sea creatures also bunch around the trees’ half-submerged roots.

 Biscyane offers two boat-in campgrounds, both of which have a 14-day limit.
 Boca Chita Key and Elliot Key are open year-round, first come, first-served.
 Keep in mind that reservations are not accepted for individual tent sites.

 Within the area, visitors will find numerous hotels, motels, and inns.
-Within Homestead, the Days Inn and Everglades Motel offer very affordable rooms, both of which are equipped with a pool.
 Florida City offers plenty of accommodations as well.